 Nicole liked the Bundy condo, in part because of its location near a school.
 Nicole wanted to be close to a playground because her children would no longer have a yard.
 McKenna negotiated a deal for Nicole to buy the house for $625,000, but she wound up paying an additional $30,000.
 “The seller was this television producer who was in financial trouble, so Nicole had to pay all the seller’s closing costs, too,” McKenna explained.
 “She just really wanted that place.”

-Jeffrey Toobin is the bestselling author of The Oath, The Nine, Too Close to Call, A Vast Conspiracy, and The Run of His Life, which was made into the critically acclaimed FX series American Crime Story: The People v.
+Jeffrey Toobin is the bestselling author of True Crimes and Misdemeanors, The Oath, The Nine, Too Close to Call, The Run of His Life, which was made into the critically acclaimed FX series American Crime Story: The People v.
 O.J.
-Simpson.
-He is a staff writer at the New Yorker and the senior legal analyst at CNN.
+Simpson, and A Vast Conspiracy, the inspiration for Impeachment: American Crime Story.
+He is the chief legal analyst at CNN.